 * Newly transplanted vegetable plants should be protected from cutworms with collars.
 Cut strips of cardboard two inches wide by eight inches long, staple them into circles and place them around the plants.
 Press the collar about one inch into the soil.
 These collars will fence out the cutworms and protect the stems of the vegetable plants.

 * Stay out of the garden when the vegetable plant leaves are wet.
 Walking through a wet garden spreads disease from one plant to another.

 * Four or five layers of newspaper will serve as an effective mulch in the garden.
 Cover it with grass clippings or straw to prevent it from blowing away.

 * Put tools away at the end of the day.
 Clean them and hang them up so they are ready to use and easy to find when you need them.

 * To better evaluate your gardening successes, keep weather records along with garden records.
 The most important items to report are daily minimum and maximum temperatures, precipitation, cloud cover and frost occurrences.

-University of Nebraska-Lincoln Extension in Lancaster County is your on-line yard and garden educational resource.
-The information on this Web site is valid for residents of southeastern Nebraska.
-It may or may not apply in your area.
+The information on this Web site may or may not apply in your area.
 If you live outside of southeastern Nebraska, contact your local university extension office.